Are you planning a vacation in Italy and would need some help to choose the best time to visit the Amalfi Coast?

 Plan your vacation between September and November if you want milder temperatures and not so many crowds.
-While September is still popular with many, after the middle of November some of the hotels and restaurants close down, thus the area is no longer attractive for many tourists.
+While September is still popular with many, after the middle of November some of the hotels and restaurants close down, thus the area is no longer attractive to many tourists.

-Autumn is the perfect season for wine lovers since they can participate in the harvest of grapes and can learn a lot more about the wine production in the region.
+Autumn is the perfect season for wine lovers since they can participate in the harvest of grapes and can learn a lot more about wine production in the region.

-Is you haven’t tried roasted chestnuts before, head over to Scala slightly above Positano, and take part in the Chestnut Festival.
+If you haven’t tried roasted chestnuts before, head over to Scala slightly above Positano, and take part in the Chestnut Festival.
 The festival takes place every year in October and you will have one week to enjoy the delicious flavors.